testable/gatling-testable-example/README.md

-# gatling-testable-example
+# Gatling Simulation Example

-Demo Gatling repository for use in Testable
+Demo Gatling repository for use as a [Testable](https://testable.io) scenario.

+Number of concurrent users is driven by the `users` system property: `Integer.getInteger("users", 1);`.